Sample roll-out

 - Variance dominates session-level outcomes, especially at extreme target choices.
 Switching to Yeet Dice from another brand does not change the variance shape.

 - The Dice strategy math says no Martingale or anti-Martingale beats the house edge regardless of brand.
-The full math is in the doubling-after-loss critique.
+The full math is in the cluster note.

 - Auto-bet at high roll counts on any brand is an exposure multiplier.
 Yeet Dice auto-bet (if exposed) has the same risk profile.